Pay the same tuition, in or out of state

 To apply for federal and state financial aid, fill out the Free Application for Federal Student Aid (FAFSA).
 Completing this form is the first step when applying for federal or state financial aid.
 Even if you haven’t made a final decision about whether or not you will apply to this program, you may want to consider completing the FAFSA.

-As a returning adult student, you may consider the following sources of financial aid to help with the cost of your online degree:
+As a returning adult student, you may consider additional sources to help with the cost of your online degree:

 - Private education loans—available in addition to federal grants and loans.
 Private loans must be repaid.

 - Tuition reimbursement—a benefit offered by companies to their employees.
 Check with your human resources department to find out if your company offers this benefit.